parente/obsidian-overdue/README.md

 - [ ] Something else I forgot about [[2020-02-15]]
 ```

-When the plugin runs, it will make the following changes:
+When the plugin runs any time after January 1st, 2020 *local time*, it will make the following changes:

 ```markdown
 # In file 2020-01-01.md